 toss (verb, noun) /tɔs, tɑs/ LISTEN

-- Rachel took her jacket off and tossed it over the back of a chair.
+- Rachel took her jacket off and tossed it on a chair.

 - James tossed the ball to Esther.

 - The boat tossed on the stormy sea.

 - I want to go to the movies but you want to visit that new museum; should we toss a coin?

 - The chef added the dressing to the salad and tossed it.

 - A powerful toss sent the ball shooting to the other end of the pitch.